 For fun slides and playgrounds

 If amusement parks are on your travel plans, you’re in luck!
-The JOC family has taken their children to many of the famous parks when their kids were small.
+The JOC family took their children to many famous parks when they were small.

-Read more about the JOC family’s trip to KidZania Osaka, Tokyo Dome City, Huis Ten Bosch Japan, Universal Studios Japan, and Tokyo DisneySea.
+Read more about the JOC family’s trip to KidZania Osaka, Tokyo Dome City, Huis Ten Bosch Japan, Universal Studios Japan, Tokyo Disneyland, and Tokyo DisneySea.

 Best season to travel to Japan